 Look at how Healthcare IT continues to grow, even through recession:

-Most of us are familiar with the paper charts that have been kept at a hospital’s nursing station.
-The charts then get carried around and handed off between nurses, doctors, and other caregivers as they take care of patients.
+Most of us are familiar with the paper charts that used to be common at a hospital’s nursing station.
+The charts were carried around and handed off between nurses, doctors, and other caregivers as they took care of patients.
 There are countless inefficiencies in this method that simply could not continue.
-For example, there is no easy way for say, a specialist outside the hospital to quickly review labs to then know what procedure or test to order.
-There is the risk that a reaction to a medication might not be caught.
+For example, there was no easy way for say, a specialist outside the hospital to quickly review labs to then know what procedure or test to order.
+Also, there is the risk that a reaction to a medication might not be caught.
 Then you can add a multitude of complexities that come with other hospital departments such as the Lab, critical care units, Endoscopy, and others.
 All of those departments need to coordinate with each other to provide the best care to patients in the hospital, and also communicate with the patient’s primary care physician (PCP) after the patient goes home.
-This still doesn’t address issues with billing and insurance that need to be addressed, as everyone involved needs to be paid.
+It becomes pretty easy to see the benefits of health information technology:

-So we now see the need to bring sophisticated medical technology to just about every area of healthcare.
-A lot of this effort is discussed in the context of an electronic medical record (EMR), or sometimes called electronic health record (EHR).
+Much of what needs to be accomplished is done through electronic medical record systems (EMRs).
 These systems connect with many other software, hardware, and medical device technologies in an effort to provide an interconnected enterprise system that improves patient care.
-Many of the posts here will educate you on the technical and process-related aspects of Healthcare Information Technology.
+Many of the posts here will educate you on the technical and process-related aspects of health information technology.
 Healthcare IT also comes with an alphabet soup of acronyms, buzz-words, and abbreviations.
-If you’d like to provide your name and email address for occasional updates, you will get a download of 50 top Healthcare IT terms.
+If you’d like to provide your name and email address for occasional updates, you will get a download of 100 top Healthcare IT terms.

 What Skills Do I Need For Healthcare IT?